 Thank you Aimee for sharing your story.
 Your enthusiasm for life is refreshing.

 Do you want to share your trade story on The Plumbette?
-Just send a message to me through my Contact page.
+Just reach out to my via my contact page.